 The recommended width is 800 pixels.
-The width should be slightly bigger than a usual newsletter because this will allow you to include a background.
+The width should be slightly bigger than a usual newsletter.
+This will allow you to include a background.

-As far as the length is concerned, you’re not limited here.
+There are less limits on the newsletter’s length.
 If you’re not sure where to start, choose a length of 1000 pixels.

 In terms of resolution, 72 DPI will suffice for a newsletter.
 Like all images for the web, you should choose RGB color, not CMYK, which is better suited to print.

-Create a 600-pixel-wide box in the document and center it.
+Then create a 600-pixel-wide box in the document and center it.
 This is where your newsletter’s content will go.
 Next, choose a background color for the rest of the document.
-White or light gray as a background color creates a pleasant reading experience that is not distracting.
-Some brands have done well with soft pastel colors for the background, too.
+A white or light gray background creates a pleasant reading experience that is not distracting.

 Set up your newsletter with a 600px-wide box

-Now you’ve got your file set up and you’re ready to get started.
-Let’s work through the design from top to bottom.
+Now you’ve got your file set up, you’re ready to get started.
+Time to work through the design from top to bottom.

-It’s traditional to place a link to a web version of the newsletter or campaign at the top of your HTML email.
-If images don’t display (which happens by default in Microsoft Outlook) or for some other reason the email client doesn’t render your email correctly, the link to a web version lets the user view it in their browser.
+Place a mirror link to a web version at the top of your HTML email.
+If images don’t display — or if the email client doesn’t render the email correctly — the mirror link lets the user view it in their browser.
 For mirror links, most email marketing software offer a View This Email in Your Browser feature.

-Simply duplicate this block for additional newsletter content.
+Then duplicate this block to add newsletter content.
 Use guides to adjust the blocks and check distances.
-Make sure you use sufficient spacing to ensure an excellent reading experience.
+Make sure you use sufficient spacing for an excellent reading experience.

-If you feel like adding social media buttons to your newsletter or email campaign, insert them at the end underneath the body of the email.
+To add social media buttons to your email campaign, insert them at the end underneath the body of the email.